Brainspotting Happens!

 Brainspotting Phase II

-Seminar Overview
+Training Overview

-This Brainspotting Phase 2 training will begin with an extensive review of Outside/Inside Window with an emphasis on how to clinically interact with clients during Brainspotting.
-We will then
+Brainspotting Phase 2 training begins with an extensive review of Outside/Inside Window and Gazespotting, with an emphasis on how to interact clinically with clients during Brainspotting.
+Participants then learn refinements of the Brainspotting process including how and when to titrate activation up or down through contraction and/or expansion of the Brainspotting Frame.

 “Rolling Brainspotting,” with slow eye tracking stopping briefly on each Brainspot, Advanced Outside Window strategies, and the Advanced Resource Model of Brainspotting.

 Applications of Brainspotting with special populations are further developed in light of the ways of working with Brainspotting taught and developed in Phase 2.
+Participants also deepen their understanding of the Neuroexperiential Model of Brainspotting and how it applies in practice.

-Seminar Objectives
+Core Objectives

 -